 Many municipalities are developing and implementing smart city initiatives in partnership with private entities serving those communities.
 These public–private partnerships are taking an ecosystem approach to bridge the gaps between citizens, companies, and governments with technology.
 Smart cities connecting all these different entities in mutually-beneficial partnerships in pursuit of societal benefits like safety and security, economic development, environmental welfare, and community connectivity.
 Applying this philosophy to the new micro-mobility ecosystem, there is an opportunity for traditional parking assets to offer a convenient docking and charging space for recent entrants like eScooters—and a new source of revenue for garage owners and operators.

-The centrality and accessibility of garages position them as ideal locations for scooters and bikes to dock and charge.
+The centrality and accessibility of garages position them as ideal locations for scooters, bikes, and alternative vehicles to dock and charge.
 Cities seeking to create a more efficient transportation ecosystem should turn to technology to upgrade outdated infrastructures into modern connectivity points.
-By connecting parking asset owners and operators to companies like Bird and Lime, cities can create cooperative business relationships that work towards municipal goals and societal good as well as generating profits for the stakeholders involved.
+By pairing parking asset owners and operators with companies like Bird and Lime, cities can create cooperative business relationships that work towards municipal goals and deliver societal good through an optimal experience for all stakeholders.

 FlashParking is a leader in parking and mobility solutions that address some of the most complex transportation problems facing urban societies.
 Founded in 2011 with a simple mission to perfect the parking experience at valet and parking access and revenue control (PARCS) operations, FlashParking has grown to serve thousands of site-level operations, enterprise portfolios, and smart cities nationwide.
 By establishing future-ready infrastructures, delivering unrivaled cloud intelligence, and designing world-class customer experiences, FlashParking is powering the evolution from traditional parking assets to next-generation mobility hubs.